What Is 360 Degree Feedback? Finding Leadership Blind Spots

 External stakeholders (clients or partners)

 Most organizations will use a leadership model or set of competencies for designing a 360 assessment.
-Aligning the assessment with the organization’s approach to leadership provides a level of consistency and context for both the raters and the subjects.
-It also helps ensure the feedback aligns with the organization’s priorities and culture.
+Aligning the assessment with the organization's approach to leadership provides a level of consistency and context for both the raters and the subjects.
+It also helps ensure the feedback aligns with the organization's priorities and culture.
+For even sharper results, the process works best when participants identify two or three specific goals they want to work on, so survey questions can target those areas rather than asking about management style in general.

 What challenges come with 360-degree feedback surveys?

-Organizations that use 360 assessments have the responsibility to set the appropriate context so results are interpreted and used appropriately.
+The biggest challenges with 360 assessments center on context and intent.
+Organizations that use them have the responsibility to set the appropriate context so results are interpreted and used appropriately.
 Managers and leaders should treat the results first as developmental input, even though some organizations now fold 360 data into promotion or pay decisions, so the conversation stays centered on growth rather than judgment.
-For 360-degree feedback to have the greatest impact, participants need to identify simple actions they can take to leverage their strengths and opportunities while minimizing weaknesses and threats.
-A successfully executed 360 assessment provides the participant with actionable feedback that helps inform a simple action plan.
-But more importantly, it helps them adopt a growth mindset.
+One common pitfall: using 360 feedback to target or weed out ineffective managers rather than to develop them.
+When the process is perceived as punitive, raters become guarded and the feedback loses its value.

 Why include self-assessments in 360-degree feedback surveys?